AI vs. Human Translators: Who Understands Your Message Best?

-In an increasingly globalized world, the need for accurate translation is critical — for businesses, legal documents, medical reports, and even daily communication.
-The rise of artificial intelligence (AI) has revolutionized many industries, including translation.
-But the question remains: who really understands your message better — AI or human translation experts?
+In a globalized world, accurate translation is critical for businesses, legal documents, medical reports, and everyday communication.
+Artificial intelligence (AI) has transformed translation, but the key question remains: who really understands your message better—AI or human translation experts?

 Understanding the Role of AI in Translation